Spain's Prime Minister to remove Catalan leader, call elections

+"Prime Minister Rajoy wants the parliament of Catalonia to stop being a democratic parliament, and we will not allow this to happen," Carme Forcadell said in a televised speech.

+"This is why we want to send to the citizens of this country a message of firmness and hope," she said.
+"We commit today, after the most serious attack against the Catalan institutions since they were restored, to the defense of the sovereignty of the parliament of Catalonia."

-Spain's Prime Minister Mariano Rajoy said Saturday he would take control of Catalonia, remove its leader, Carles Puigdemont, from power and call an election within six months in a bid to thwart a drive by the autonomous province to breakaway from Spain.
+Rajoy said earlier Saturday that he would take control of Catalonia, remove its leader, Carles Puigdemont, from power and call an election within six months in a bid to thwart a drive by the autonomous province to breakaway from Spain.

 Using a previously untapped constitutional article, Rajoy proposed that the powers of the Catalan officials be taken over by central government ministers.